safecloud-project/recast/README.md

 The encoder/decoder's configuration can be overloaded by environment variables.
 These values can be added/modified in the erasure.env file which is loaded when starting the server up.

 ## Re-generate GRPC stubs
-Should you need to modify the service definition in playcloud.proto, the stubs would need to be re-generated.
+Should you need to modify the service definition in protocols/playcloud.proto, the stubs would need to be re-generated.
 To build a usable environment to compile the files, you can use the prepared docker image and use the generate-stubs script to re-generate the stubs.
 The image is based on the dockerfile at the top of the project (grpc-compiler-0.11.Dockerfile).
 ```bash